An Out of this World Hike…so Close to Medellin!

 Here's everything you need to know.

-Difficulty level: The distance is not difficult, and it’s almost all downhill with an elevation loss of about 300 meters.
+- Difficulty level: The distance is not far and it’s almost all downhill, with an elevation loss of about 300 meters.
 The challenge is climbing down a few very steep slopes, walking through rivers, and jumping from rock to rock.

-Signage: Not great.
+- Signage: Not great.
 Expect to get lost.
 But don’t expect to not find your way eventually.
 Follow the instructions and maps below along with your long-lost ancestral, hunter/gatherer intuition.

 - Duration: 1.5 to 5 hours.
-We took two hours with quite a bit of lollygagging, from la Catedral down to the Arenales viewpoint and bus stop.
+We took two hours with quite a bit of lollygagging to get from la Catedral down to the Arenales viewpoint and bus stop.
 If you go fast you could do it in an hour and a half.
-You may also need much more than two hours.
-Heather helpfully shared in the comments that her group took five hours, in part because the descent to Salto del Angel was tricky.
+You may also need much more—Multiple readers including Kat and Heather shared in the comments that her group took five hours, in part because the descent to Salto del Angel was tricky.

 - What to Bring: Water shoes or a bag to hold your shoes while walking along the river barefoot.
 Bathing suit.
 Warm layer.
 Snacks, water, and the usual hiking gear.